jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 In any case, it was a breeze to attend a slightly less C++ oriented talk.
 There was a lot of questions regarding the human aspect of that technology.
 Is 70% of success rate high enough not to piss-off the users experimenting with the bot?
-My experience is that a lot of false positive in a linter, will invariably make people turn it off at earliest opportunity...
+My experience is that a lot of false positive in a linter, will invariably make people turn it off at the earliest opportunity...
 Would you be able to spot the bad programmers in your team with such a tool?
 Thanksfully, the labor rights in Canada (Montréal) should protect the employees on that topic...
 And many other interesting facts that you can discover in the video.

-### Class Template Argument Deduction for Everyone - Stephan T. Lavavej - 💀💀 ★★:
+### [Talk] Class Template Argument Deduction for Everyone - Stephan T. Lavavej - 💀💀 ★★:

 - Slides: [link](https://github.com/CppCon/CppCon2018/blob/master/Presentations/class_template_argument_deduction_for_everyone/class_template_argument_deduction_for_everyone__stephan_t_lavavej__cppcon_2018.pdf)
 - Video: [coming soon]()

 [Class Template Argument Deduction](https://en.cppreference.com/w/cpp/language/class_template_argument_deduction), also known as CTAD, is new tiny feature added into the C++17.
-While not being an amazing game changer, CTAD can been seen as some very tasty syntaxic sugar that avoid you to specific the template argument of a class template when instiating it.
+While not being an amazing game changer, CTAD can been seen as some very tasty syntaxic sugar that avoid you to specific the template argument of a class template when instantiating it.
 In other simpler words: it can avoid you to call **make_xxx** function when there is enough information for the compiler to deduce the template paramters of a class template.
-Here it what the CTAD lipstick looks like on [std::pair](https://en.cppreference.com/w/cpp/utility/pair):
+Here is what the CTAD lipstick looks like on [std::pair](https://en.cppreference.com/w/cpp/utility/pair):
 ```c++
 // Before C++17:
 std::pair<int, const char*> p1 = {42, "test"};